OpenSlides/openslides-backend/docs/presenters/get_user_editable.md

   user_id: Id: {
     field: str: (
-      editable: boolean, // true if user can be updated or deleted, message?: string // error message if an exception was caught ),
+      editable: boolean, // true if user can be updated or deleted,
+      message: string // error message if an exception was caught, not filled if there's no exception ),
     ...
   },